When it comes to the management of weeds, the first step is always to identify the weed so that you can deduce the management process with ease.

 Hairy crabgrass and smooth crabgrass are both annual grasses with peak yield during summer.
 They also thrive well in nutritiously rich sandy or clay soils.

-Seeds begin to sprout during the mid-sprig when the soil temperature strike 55 degrees Fahrenheit.
+Seeds begin to sprout during the mid-spring when the soil temperature strike 55 degrees Fahrenheit.
 Crabgrass becomes more problematic when summer approaches because these weeds can thrive well in hot and dry weather conditions.

 Generally, it suffices to note that hairy crabgrass is almost similar to smooth crabgrass.
 The exceptional differences are that smooth crabgrass is not as coarse or as tall as hairy crabgrass.
 It also has no hairs around the sheath, neither are the hairs present on the leaves.
 Smooth crabgrass is also more reddish and sometimes appears purple.